 When the conductors carry currents in the opposite directions the fields set-up will tend to cause an increase in the current density in the adjacent portions whereas when the currents are in the same directions the current density is increased in the farther parts of the conductor.
 This effects the distribution of current in the conductor.

 Thus, the flux set up by the nearby current carrying conductor effects the distribution of current in the conductor.
-This effect is called proximity effect.
-Hence, the proximity effect also results in the increase in resistance of the conductor.
+This effect is called proximity effect in transmission lines.
+Hence, the proximity effect in transmission lines also results in the increase in resistance of the conductor.

 It has already been discussed that when conductors of a three-phase overhead line have symmetrically spaced the inductance and capacitance of the three phases are identical.